Public spaces protection orders (PSPOs)

-- is, or is likely to be, persistent or continuing in nature;
+- are, or are likely to be, persistent or continuing in nature

-- is, or is likely to be, unreasonable; and
+- are, or are likely to be, unreasonable

-The council can make a PSPO on any public space within its own area.
+We can make a PSPO on any public space within our own area.
 The definition of public space is wide and includes any place to which the public or any section of the public has access, on payment or otherwise, as of right or by virtue of express or implied permission.

 Working with partners

-Before making a PSPO, the council must consult with the local Police force.
-This is done formally through the chief officer of Police and the Police and Crime Commissioner, but details could be agreed by working level leads.
-This is an opportunity for the Police and council to share information about the area and the problems being caused as well as discuss the practicalities of enforcement.
+Before making a PSPO, we must consult with the local police force.
+This is done formally through the chief officer of police and the Police and Crime Commissioner, but details could be agreed by working-level leads.
+This is an opportunity for the police and council to share information about the area and the problems being caused, as well as discuss the practicalities of enforcement.
 In addition, the owner or occupier of the land should be consulted.
 This should include the County Council (if the PSPO application is not being led by them) if they are the highway authority.

-The council must also consult with community representatives they think appropriate.
-This could relate to a specific group, for instance a local residents association, or an individual or group of individuals, for instance, regular users of a park or specific activities such as busking or other types of street entertainment.
-Before the PSPO is made, the Council has to make the order publicly available in accordance with regulations published by the Secretary of State.
+We must also consult with community representatives we think appropriate.
+This could relate to a specific group, for instance a local residents' association, or an individual or group of individuals, for instance regular users of a park or specific activities such as busking or other types of street entertainment.
+Before the PSPO is made, the council has to make the order publicly available in accordance with regulations published by the Secretary of State.

 0191 433 3000 (during weekday normal office hours only, 8.30am to 5pm)